hth313/Calypsi-65816-Foenix/README.md

 This will put the project under the `module` folder which can be a good idea if you end up having more than one sub-module in your project.
+You may need to create the `module` folder first.

 Also note the use of HTTPS (`https://` prefix) rather than SSH (`git@github.com:user` prefix) which is important if you want to allow people to clone your project with the submodule.
-If you use SSH it will require them to have SSH keys set up to access your account and that will usually result in errors.
+If you use SSH it will require them to have SSH keys set up to access your account and that will usually result in errors for them, while it will work when you try it.

 You can read more about working with Git submodules [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).